LASIK Surgery

 Dr. Evans and Dr. Barsam use a specialized Femtosecond laser to create a thin clear flap of tissue in the center of the cornea.
 They are then able to apply the Excimer laser to reshape your cornea and correct your prescription.
 After having this treatment, most patients who normally require glasses or contact lenses to see distant objects can then see clearly without such aides.

-Can LASIK Eye Surgery Treat Dry Eyes?
+Can LASIK Eye Surgery effect Dry Eyes?

 Many patients who desire LASIK surgery have dry eyes.
 They have become intolerant of their contact lenses because the dryness makes them uncomfortable.
 LASIK occasionally worsens dry eyes, but typically, this is temporary and usually can be treated with frequent artificial tear lubrication.
 In special cases of severe dry eye, special punctal plugs that are placed in the lower eyelid tear ducts can cause significant improvement in dryness.
 These are easily removed in the office once the dryness resolves, or they can be left in place permanently.